port-labs/ocean/docs/framework-guides/docs/develop-an-integration/guidelines.md

 ### Integration should be agnostic

-Be agnostic to the integration usage, do not assume it will be used in a specific way and try to just return the data as-is
+Be agnostic to the integration usage, do not assume it will be used in a specific way and try to just return the data as-is.
+Integration users can use the mapping configuration to choose how to ingest the data into Port, the integration should serve as a straightforward way to get the raw data from the 3rd-party for mapping.

-Extensions to the basic kind data with additional custom fields should be done using in keys that start with `__` ( e.g. `__my_custom_field`)
+Extensions to the basic kind data with additional custom fields should be done using keys that start with `__` ( e.g. `__my_custom_field`)

 ### Logging